MicrosoftDocs/Devices-docs/surface-hub/miracast-over-infrastructure.md

 ## How it works

 Users attempt to connect to a Miracast receiver through their Wi-Fi adapter as they did previously.
-When the list of Miracast receivers is populated, Windows 10 will identify that the receiver is capable of supporting a connection over the infrastructure.
-When the user selects a Miracast receiver, Windows 10 will attempt to resolve the device's hostname via standard DNS, as well as via multicast DNS (mDNS).
-If the name is not resolvable via either DNS method, Windows 10 will fall back to establishing the Miracast session using the standard Wi-Fi direct connection.
+When the list of Miracast receivers is populated, Windows will identify that the receiver is capable of supporting a connection over the infrastructure.
+When the user selects a Miracast receiver, Windows will attempt to resolve the device's hostname via standard DNS, as well as via multicast DNS (mDNS).
+If the name is not resolvable via either DNS method, Windows will fall back to establishing the Miracast session using the standard Wi-Fi direct connection.

 > [!NOTE]
 > For more information on the connection negotiation sequence, see [Miracast over Infrastructure Connection Establishment Protocol (MS-MICE)](https://msdn.microsoft.com/library/mt796768.aspx)

 ## Enabling Miracast over Infrastructure

-If you have a Surface Hub or other Windows 10 device that has been updated to Windows 10, version 1703, then you automatically have this new feature.
+If you have a Surface Hub or other Windows 10/11 device, then you automatically have this new feature.
 To take advantage of it in your environment, you need to ensure the following is true within your deployment:

 - The Surface Hub or device (Windows PC or phone) needs to be running Windows 10, version 1703.
 - Open TCP port: **7250**.